(Last Updated on : 26/11/2019)

 Reformist Groups during Indian Renaissance

-The religious reformers and reformists groups played an integral part in the ushering in of Indian renaissance, though they also functioned at regional levels.
+The religious reformers and reformist groups played an integral part in the ushering in of Indian renaissance, though they also functioned at regional levels.
+There were many groups that developed during this period.

 Brahmo Samaj was the society formed by the ideas of developing a universal religion.
-Ideas behind Raja Ram Mohan Roy's Brahmo Movement included abolition of caste system, abolition of dowry, and abolition of Sati and improvement of the educational system.
+Ideas behind Raja Ram Mohan Roy's Brahmo Movement included abolition of caste system, abolition of dowry and abolition of Sati and improvement of the educational system.

-There were many other groups that developed during this period.
 Hindu Dharma Sabha was founded in 1830 by Raja Ram Mohan Roy to limit the intrusion of English culture in India.

 Tattvabodhini Sabha was an essential reformist organisation, which was founded by Debendranath Tagore to popularise Brahmo Dharma or Brahmo faith.

-Paramahansa Yogananda founded Yogoda Satsanga Society in 1917 on the banks of the Ganga River
+Paramahansa Yogananda founded Yogoda Satsanga Society in 1917 on the banks of the Ganga River at Dakshineswar Kali Temple.

 Vinayak Damodar Savarkar or Veer Savarkar formed the Ratnagiri Hindu Sabha in 1924, aiming to the preservation of Hindu social and cultural heritage.
-Nikhil Manipuri Mahasabha was initially a Hindu nationalist organisation of Manipur

 Nowrozjee Furdoonjee and Dadabhai Naoroji founded the Rahnumai Mazdayasnan Sabha and put in considerable efforts.
 The Sabha was meant for the purification of Zoroastrian religion, which was being prejudiced by Hindu elements.